-- Michigan Advanced Robotics Competition (MARC) June event in Monroe where our students can practice and have fun - Indiana Robotics Invitational (IRI) July event in Indianapolis and one of the most competitive robotics events in the world.
-We've proudly been invited each year we've applied but one - Kettering Kickoff September event in Flint where our students can practice and have fun - Bloomfield Girls Robotics Competition (BGRC) November event in Bloomfield Hills.
+- Michigan Advanced Robotics Competition (MARC I & II) events where our students can practice and have fun - Indiana Robotics Invitational (IRI) July event in Indianapolis and one of the most competitive robotics events in the world.
+We've proudly been invited each year we've applied but one. - Kettering Kickoff September event in Flint where our students can practice and have fun in the leadup to the FIRST season - Bloomfield Girls Robotics Competition (BGRC) November event in Bloomfield Hills.
 This all-girls event allows our female students to get additional opportunities to drive and fix the robot